-ID Indicator Measurement Unit Baseline Value Baseline Year Target Value (2023) Source of Data Frequenc y of reporting SRI 4.1 increase in the employment rate percentage HU 62,1 SK 65,1 2012 EUROSTAT annually
+ID Indicator Measurement Unit Baseline Value Baseline Year Target Value (2023) Source of Data Frequenc y of reporting SRI 3.1 Increase in the employment rate percentage HU 62,1 SK 65,1 2012 2% increase EUROSTAT yearly

 Specification: The employment rate is calculated by dividing the number of persons aged 20 to 64 in employment by the total population of the same age group.
 The indicator is based on the EU Labour Force Survey.
 The survey covers the entire population living in private households and excludes those in collective households such as boarding houses, halls of residence and hospitals.
-Employed population consists of those persons who during the reference week did any work for pay or profit for at least one hour, or were not but had jobs from which were temporarily working they absent. http://epp.eurostat.ec.europa.eu/tgm/web/table/description.jsp)
+Employed population consists of those persons who during the reference week did any work for pay or profit for at least one hour, or were not working but had jobs from which they were temporarily absent. http://epp.eurostat.ec.europa.eu/tgm/refreshTableAction.do?tab=table&plugin=1&pcode=tsdec420&language